AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-integrate-azure-stream-analytics.md

-<properties
+---
-   pageTitle="Use Azure Stream Analytics with SQL Data Warehouse | Azure" description="Tips for using Azure Stream Analytics with Azure SQL Data Warehouse for developing solutions." services="sql-data-warehouse" documentationCenter="NA" authors="kevinvngo" manager="barbkess" editor=""/>
+title: Use Azure Stream Analytics with SQL Data Warehouse | Azure
+description: Tips for using Azure Stream Analytics with Azure SQL Data Warehouse for developing solutions.

-<tags
-   ms.service="sql-data-warehouse"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="data-services"
-   ms.date="10/31/2016"
-   ms.author="kevin;barbkess;sonyama"/>
+services: sql-data-warehouse
+documentationCenter: NA
+authors: kevinvngo
+manager: barbkess
+editor: ''

+ms.service: sql-data-warehouse
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: data-services
+ms.date: 10/31/2016
+ms.author: kevin;barbkess;sonyama
+---

 # Use Azure Stream Analytics with SQL Data Warehouse
 Azure Stream Analytics is a fully managed service providing low-latency, highly available, scalable complex event processing over streaming data in the cloud.
 You can learn the basics by reading [Introduction to Azure Stream Analytics][Introduction to Azure Stream Analytics].
 You can then learn how to create an end-to-end solution with Stream Analytics by following the [Get started using Azure Stream Analytics][Get started using Azure Stream Analytics] tutorial.